metio/terraform-provider-k8s/docs/data-sources/security_profiles_operator_x_k8s_io_profile_recording_v1alpha1_manifest.md

 Required:

-- `disable_profile_after_recording` (Boolean) DisableProfileAfterRecording indicates whether the profile should be disabled after recording and thus skipped during reconcile.
-In case of SELinux profiles, reconcile can take a significant amount of time and for all profiles might not be needed.
-This Defaults to false.
 - `kind` (String) Kind of object to be recorded.
 - `pod_selector` (Attributes) PodSelector selects the pods to record.
-This field follows standard label selector semantics.
-An empty podSelector matches all pods in this namespace. (see [below for nested schema](#nestedatt--spec--pod_selector))
+This field follows standardlabel selector semantics.
+An empty podSelector matches all pods in thisnamespace. (see [below for nested schema](#nestedatt--spec--pod_selector))
 - `recorder` (String) Recorder to be used.

 Optional:

 - `containers` (List of String) Containers is a set of containers to record.
-This allows to select only specific containers to record instead of all containers present in the pod.
+This allows to selectonly specific containers to record instead of all containers presentin the pod.
+- `disable_profile_after_recording` (Boolean) DisableProfileAfterRecording indicates whether the profile should be disabledafter recording and thus skipped during reconcile.
+In case of SELinux profiles,reconcile can take a significant amount of time and for all profiles might not be needed.This Defaults to false.
 - `merge_strategy` (String) Whether or how to merge recorded profiles.
-Can be one of 'none' or 'containers'.
-Default is 'none'.
+Can be one of 'none' or 'containers'.Default is 'none'.

 <a id="nestedatt--spec--pod_selector"></a>
 ### Nested Schema for `spec.pod_selector`